Blood, plasma and stem cell donations are needed to provide crucial blood products to people who are seriously ill or who have suffered an accident.

 Therapeutic Use Exemptions

-If athletes wish to donate thrombocytes or peripheral blood stem cells or require one of these prohibited treatments, a TUE is required.
+If athletes wish to donate thrombocytes or peripheral blood stem cells or require one of the prohibited treatments mentioned above, a TUE is required.
 The TUE Wizard will show you at what time and to which anti-doping organization the TUE application must be submitted.

 Support and Contact